nopri/onlinestore-multi/README.txt

 NOTE (As of 21-April-2013 UTC+7):
 - update some code (untested, sorry)
-- v0.97 is possibly the latest version with MySQL support
+- v0.97 is probably the last version with MySQL support
 - future version is planned to support only SQLite (it will need some time)